Top 40 Software Testing Interview Questions

 - We can do additional testing to confirm that the problem is adequately described.

-- We can add information and submit the bug if we are confident of its complete scope.
+- We can add information and submit the bug if we know its complete scope.

 21. Difference between bug, defect, and error.